YakovAluph/GeoDataScience/README.md

 2. Choose the coordinate type (Lat/Lon or Easting/Northing).
 3. Select the variogram model.
 4. Click "Run Analysis" to view plots and maps.
 5. Use "Run Cross-Validation" for accuracy check.
-(In file version 0.5 only untill further notice)
+(In file version 0.5 only until further notice)
 6. Download results via buttons on the main panel.

 ## 🗃️ Files